boyac/clicktimepy/README.md

 * Step 1:
 Save receipt images in a form of 'sequence_amount_description_date.jpg', e.g. '01_170_taxi to work_20170701.jpg'
-Python rsplit function will slice strings according to delimiters and indexes
+Python rsplit function will slice strings according to delimiters and indexes.

 * Step 2:
 Execute script and choose option 1 in command window to create a new sheet and automate images uploading.